gtri/lowendinsight-get/README.md

 ![default_elixir_ci](https://github.com/kitplummer/lowendinsight-get/workflows/default_elixir_ci/badge.svg)

-See `lowendinsight`'s README for me details on the underlying functionality.
+See `lowendinsight`'s README for more details on the underlying functionality.
 This is just the API to provide the library with something to evaluate.